Are you looking for fun, at-home activities to do with your kids? Check out these super cool LEGO crafts and activities for kids.

 This is a super cool LEGO science experiment for kids of all ages.
 Older kids can help mix together the supplies and create these scavenger hunt iced figures.

-Younger kids can experiment with water droppers and tools to try to find all the items hidden inside.
+Younger kids can experiment with water droppers and tools to find all the items hidden inside.

 LEGO Printables

-This printable 30 Day LEGO Building Challenge is so much fun and provides lots of opportunities for creativity.
-You can even turn it into a LEGO craft game if you add in a time limit.
+This printable 30-Day LEGO Building Challenge is so much fun and provides many creative opportunities.
+You can even turn it into a LEGO craft game if you add a time limit.

 26. LEGO Learning Kindergarten Kit